rhdunn/cainteoir-engine/docs/design/phoneme-transcription-schemes.md

   1. [Unicode](http://www.unicode.org) -- using the correct Unicode symbols for the IPA
   2. [Kirshenbaum](http://en.wikipedia.org/wiki/Kirshenbaum) -- ASCII transcription of IPA
   3. [X-SAMPA](http://en.wikipedia.org/wiki/X-SAMPA) -- alternate ASCII transcription of IPA
-  4. [CXS](http://en.wikipedia.org/wiki/Conlang_XSAMPA) -- conlang extensions to X-SAMPA
+  4. [CXS](http://en.wikipedia.org/wiki/Conlang_XSAMPA) -- extension to X-SAMPA for constructed languages
+  5. [Z-SAMPA](http://www.kneequickie.com/kq/Z-SAMPA) -- another extension to X-SAMPA for constructed languages

 NOTE: The IPA symbols are used differently by different transcribers depending on the language and phonetic qualities the transcriber wants to record.